lcx366/STARQUERY/README.md

 - **Epoch**

-The reduced catalog is saved back into the hierarchical structure under a reduced folder: `./starcatalogs/reduced/at-hyg24/`.
+The reduced catalog is saved to the current working directory under the path: `starcatalogs/reduced/at-hyg24/`.

 ### Filter the Reduced Star Catalogs

 To further improve query efficiency, the reduced star catalog can be filtered based on the detector’s magnitude limit.
-Additionally, proper motion corrections are applied to adjust star positions to match the specified observation time.
+Additionally, proper motion corrections are applied to adjust star positions to bring them closer to the specified observation time.

 ```python
 >>> mag_threshold = 13.0 # Set the magnitude threshold